Internships

 Marine and Environmental Sciences

-As students progress in the Marine and Environmental Sciences major, they discover an exceptional interest in a particular field of science and desire to extend their learning through an internship or independent research.
-MES interns spend six weeks during their 1/c (senior) summer working with practicing professionals applying the knowledge and skills they’ve acquired during their course of study.
+As students progress in the Marine and Environmental Sciences major, they discover an exceptional interest in a particular field of science and desire to extend their learning through an internship or capstone research with an experienced faculty member.
+MES interns spend five to six weeks during their 1/c (senior) summer working with practicing professionals applying the knowledge and skills they’ve acquired during their course of study.

 Impact today – several opportunities exist to work directly with operational Coast Guard units.